jasperhabicht/jsonparse/README.md

 **Frequently asked questions**

-*Why does a comparison of two equal strings returns false?*
+*Why does a comparison of two equal strings return false?*

 1) Note that if you probably need to use `\JSONParseExpandableValue` if you want to compare a value from parsed JSON data with the contents of another token list.

-2) Note that `\JSONParseExpandableValue` returns a `string` with specific catcodes, namely catcode 12 for all chararctes except spaces.
-Therefore, you need to test against another `str`.
+2) Also note that `\JSONParseExpandableValue` returns a string with specific category codes, namely category code 12 (``other'') for all characters except spaces.
+Therefore, you need to test against another string.
 You can use `\detokenize` for conversion.

 *Why does parsing take so long?*